ugo-emekauwa/making-commercials-with-ltx-ai-video-guide/README.md

 15. This initial video is a high-energy, fast-paced commercial with the theme of PseudoCo helping customers adapt in quickly changing business markets.
 However, the tone can easily be changed for different customers via the text prompt.
 We will create another commercial with a smoother and calmer tone.
 16. Go to the Text to Video (LTX 2.0) node again, and clear the textbox so that it is empty.

 17. Enter the following new prompt in the shaded area into the textbox.
-Do not add any additional spaces or extra characters, as the prompts can be very sensitive. **`NOTE:`** If you have any issue copying the prompt from this guide, the prompt can also be accessed from the [sample_prompt_material folder](./sample_prompt_material) folder in the file [***Pseudoco-2-Smooth-is-Fast-Commercial.txt***](./sample_prompt_material/Pseudoco-2-Smooth-is-Fast-Commercial.txt).
+Do not add any additional spaces or extra characters, as the prompts can be very sensitive.

   ```
 **Duration:** 10s